 - The “Main Contact” listed is your System Admin and the “Contact Email” is the contact email they’ve included.
 You may find that this directs you to someone in IT.

 Log in to Smartsheet and keep contributing where you can.
 Your contributions are important, even if you don’t have a license yet.
-Your high level of positive engagement might even catch the attention of your System Admin, which could help to expedite your license request.
+A high level of positive engagement might even catch the attention of your System Admin, which could help to expedite your license request.